Puskar-Sarkar/ceasercipher.c/README.md

-# ceasercipher.c
+# caesarcipher.c
-WAP in  c to implement ceaser cipher.
+WAP in  c to implement caesar cipher.